 In 2013, the National Rosacea Society (NRS) awarded funding for two new studies and continued their support for five ongoing studies.
 Chairman of the society’s medical advisory board, Dr. Mark Dahl says that this research is now enabling a significantly improved understanding of the pathology behind rosacea and potential new therapies to target the disease process.

 The new funding will support a study being conducted at the University of California-San Diego that will investigate whether inhibiting mast cell activity alleviates inflammation in individuals with rosacea.
 This follows a previous study, also funded by the NRS, that suggested mast cells located between the vascular system and the nervous system are the key to triggering the inflammation seen in this condition.

-The second study that has received NRS funding will take place at the University of California-San Francisco and will investigate the biochemical pathways involved in inflammation.
+The second study that has received NRS funding will occur at the University of California-San Francisco and will investigate the biochemical pathways involved in inflammation.
 This study is being performed following recent findings that suggested trigger factors such as skin irritation and sunlight stress the endoplasmic reticulum inside cells.
-The endoplasmic reticulum is a network surrounding the cell nucleus that is involved in the folding and manufacture of proteins.
+The endoplasmic reticulum is a network surrounding the cell nucleus involved in the folding and manufacture of proteins.
 Triggers that stress this organelle may induce a series of chemical reactions that lead to rosacea symptoms.

 The new study will investigate whether inhibition of these pathways will block the effects that lead to symptoms.
 The study will also examine whether the effects of topical resveratrol and a fatty acid derivative will prevent inflammation symptoms.